A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Participants

 \section{Participants}

 ~\autoref{tab:participants} summarizes participants’ self-reported demographics and experiences.
 We had 51 participants in the listing study, 90 in the Likert-scale rating study, and 17 interviewees.
-Participants were mainly from Europe and North America and were overwhelmingly male.
+Participants were mainly from Europe and North America and were overwhelmingly male, which is consistent with OSS developer qualitative studies, where the Americas and Europe comprise most participants \cite{huang2021fingerprints,liang2022understanding}.

 In the listing survey and interview studies, our participants are OSS project maintainers who have received and patched vulnerabilities from the \code{huntr} bug bounty platform.
 We are especially curious about this subset of OSS project maintainers because it is more likely they do not have project-hosted bug bounty programs and, instead, have utilized a third-party bug bounty platform, i.e., \code{huntr}, to review reports and have no involvement in distributing bounties to bug hunters.